 One way or another, your sexual energy will express itself.
 It will either express itself in a healthy way, or in an unhealthy way.

 How To Harmonize Sexual Energy

 If you practice qigong, tai chi, meditation, or yoga, then you’re already working on your sexual energy.
 That’s a great start.

 But there are Taoist qigong techniques that are specifically designed to harmonize sexual energy.
 If you’re interested, I’ll write a sequel to this article and talk more about how these techniques can help us to cultivate and harmonize sexual energy.
 Want more on this topic?
 Then let me know in the comments below.I'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
-My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
+I believe that in order to change the world, we must first change ourselves.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.